Riley-Py/UWaterloo-Work/MSE 253/Module 1.md

 ## Conditional Probability
 - Chance of event B happening with the knowledge of A
 - Used when additional info becomes available

+## Independence
+- Knowledge of outcome of the experiment is in event A does not affect the probability that the outcome is in event B